rensandao/CarND-Term1-P5-Vehicle_detection-Wei/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+For Features Extraction and classifier training, to get different features for classifying, I applied three ways including spatial bins, color histograms and hog features.
+But parameter selection seems to be many trial and hard work.
+And the result cannot certainly becomes better as it can be suit for all cases.
+This is an uncertain place for me and I think I need to try more experiment and achieve some experience.

+In the section of slide window, choosing different scales size and search aeras also spent me a lot of time.
+And the result seems to be uncertain.
+I guess I haven't set good parameter values and strategies.

+In [my video result](./project_video.mp4), Pipeline seems to fail recognizing and drawing boxes in some clip.
+This made me uneasy, as it indicates great danger if it were in real situation.
+So more detailed work need to be done to improve the result.

+Next, I will try some other classfier or combined method to improve the accuracy and robustness, and have some adjustment in searching aeras strategies.